grommunio/grommunio-documentation/admin/administration.rst

 Design
 ------

-Admins have the ability to whitelabel the app for `all` users.
+Admins have the ability to whitelabel the grommunio-admin-web for `all` grommunio-admin-web users.
-There is a basic input mask located at the `License` page, which helps you set custom app icons and background images.
+There is a basic input mask, which helps you set custom app icons and background images.

 It is possible to create separate sets of images for different hostnames.
 Click the plus icon to create a new set of images for a hostname.